EU Licensed4.8/5

 Breastfeeding

-Naproxen is excreted in breast milk in small amounts.
-The BNF advises that it can be used with caution during breastfeeding, but at the lowest dose and for the shortest time.
+Small amounts of naproxen pass into breast milk.
+The BNF says it can be used with caution while breastfeeding.
+Use the lowest dose for the shortest time.

 How to store and dispose of naproxen safely